superbrothers/kubernetes-docs/kubectl_diff.md

  Output is always YAML.

  KUBECTL_EXTERNAL_DIFF environment variable can be used to select your own diff command.
+Users can use external commands with params too, example: KUBECTL_EXTERNAL_DIFF="colordiff -N -u"

  By default, the "diff" command available in your path will be run with "-u" (unified diff) and "-N" (treat absent files as empty) options.

  Exit status: 0 No differences were found.
 1 Differences were found. >1 Kubectl or diff failed with an error.